Catalogue

 It may also help to do a cold rinse and hold cycle before the wash.
 Hold the nappies in the rinse for a few hours- I find this really helps to clear them out properly before you do a hot wash cycle.

-Smaller wash loads will help too- front loader machines are designed to minimise the amount of water used, but unfortunately this is not always conducive to washing cloth nappies!
+Smaller wash loads will help too- modern day washing machines are designed to minimise the amount of water used, but unfortunately this is not always conducive to washing cloth nappies!
 Super absorbent nappies such as bamboo soak up any water very quickly, so smaller loads will help the water load to go further!

 Whilst many people will never experience any discolouration of their nappies, others may find some staining, particularly with newborn poop or times of teething etc. Put simply, the very best way to remove stains is to get your nappies out in the sunshine- sun works wonders at bleaching out any discolouration.
 So next time we are blessed with a sunny day, get your nappies out there!